New International Graduate Student: Pre Arrival Checklist

 - Please read all Housing information carefully on the UCI Student Housing website.

-- Complete and submit an application no later than May 1, 2021.
+- Complete and submit an application no later than 4:00pm (Pacific Time) on May 2.

 Become Familiar with the UCI International Center Services and Programs